 Couples Counseling at The Treatment Center

 It can be exceedingly difficult to recognize codependency, let alone break free from it in an intimate relationship.
-In many cases, professional intervention is needed to address the damage causes by addiction.
+In many cases, professional intervention is needed to address the damage caused by addiction.

 The team at The Treatment Center wants to help families break out of codependency and make healthier choices.
 That’s why we offer a full range of couples counseling options.
 Couples therapy can help salvage relationships strained to the breaking point by addiction and cycles of codependency.